emrahcfr/filmWebsiteProject/README.md

 # filmWebsiteProject
-This my first project in which I used some JavaScript works.
+This is my first project in which I used some JavaScript works.

 Html-Css and JavaScript were used.